alicewriteswrongs/hashtable/README.md

 a key-value pair, and so on.

 All that is great, but how do we actually implement it?
 Well, there are a variety of choices to be made.
-This image stolen from wikipedia gives us an idea of what we're shooting for:
+This image stolen from Wikipedia gives us an idea of what we're shooting for:

 ![](https://upload.wikimedia.org/wikipedia/commons/7/7d/Hash_table_3_1_1_0_1_0_0_SP.svg)